 Nutrition Breakthroughs is proud to share this natural health news.
 Nutrition Breakthroughs makes the effective calcium and magnesium based sleep aid Sleep Minerals II

-Conventional drugs for hair loss come with outrageous side effects such as male breast enlargement and erectile dysfunction.
+Conventional drugs for hair loss come with outrageous side effects such as male breast enlargement.
 Recent research finds nature’s answer to male pattern balding – pumpkin seed oil.

 Researchers from the Republic of Korea’s Pusan National University have confirmed that pumpkin seed oil increases hair growth among balding men.